MarceliJankowski/custom-lox-abomination/.github/pull_request_template.md

 - [ ] PR is appropriately structured and labeled
 - [ ] Passes formatting, static analysis, and tests
-- [ ] Content adheres to project standards and therefore is of the highest quality
+- [ ] Changes adhere to project standards and therefore are of the highest quality

 ## Additional Notes